oyindonesia/external-api-docs/source/includes/_fund_acceptance.md

 payment_method | String | The payment method used in a transaction.
-Choices are: CC (Cards), QRIS (Shopee), EWallet (shopeepay_ewallet, dana_ewallet, linkaja_ewallet, ovo_ewallet), VA (Virtual Account), or BANK_TRANSFER (Unique Code) created | String | The timestamp which indicates the creation time of a payment link description | String | Description of the payment link. payment_reference_number | String | Identifier for QRIS transactions success proof paid_amount | BigDecimal | the total amount that a user has paid. expiration | String | To set the expiration of the payment link (yyyy-MM-dd HH:mm:ss) due_date | String | To set the transaction due date of the payment (yyyy-MM-dd HH:mm:ss)
+Choices are: CC (Cards), QRIS (Shopee), EWallet (shopeepay_ewallet, dana_ewallet, linkaja_ewallet, ovo_ewallet), VA (Virtual Account), or BANK_TRANSFER (Unique Code) created | String | The timestamp which indicates the creation time of a payment link description | String | Description of the payment link. payment_reference_number | String | Identifier of a payment attempt when the end user successfully completes the payment.
+The reference number is also stated in the end user’s receipt/proof of transaction.
+Available for: QRIS paid_amount | BigDecimal | the total amount that a user has paid. expiration | String | To set the expiration of the payment link (yyyy-MM-dd HH:mm:ss) due_date | String | To set the transaction due date of the payment (yyyy-MM-dd HH:mm:ss)